 Enjoy your morning at the markets

 In Sicily, food markets are the most authentic show of street life.
 There, you can feel the real soul of the city and the region.
 Therefore, there’s no better way to start your morning than visiting these bustling locations – the fish market and the food market.
+Consider taking a street food tour to experience food market like locals do.

 At the very center of Catania, only a few steps from Piazza del Duomo, you’ll find the famous La Pescheria (fish market).
 Loud shouts, chatter, the vibrancy, and a huge variety of fish make this market an assault on all senses.
 There is a number of great seafood restaurants close by, but leave that for later.